Your clogged ear may be a jaw and eustachian tube problem; so why is your doctor giving you prednisone?

 From a chiropractor’s point of view, we are trained to look at people more holistically, rather than from a reductionist point of view, which is probably why our profession is more effective in managing problems such as back and neck pain and knee problems.
 The body is holistic in design, so why are doctors trained to look at the symptom and treat it with drugs or procedures?

-During my evaluation, the side of the clogged ear was also very tight from his foot through his shoulder and neck.
+During my evaluation, the side of his body that had the clogged ear was also very tight from his foot through his shoulder and neck.
 He had less neck pain from the other day but complained that his back was stiff and tight and that he was feeling unbalanced when using our offices treadmill.

-When I evaluated his jaw, the muscles inside the jaw, known as the medial and internal pterygoids on the side of his clogged ear was in spasm and his jaw movement was compromised on that side.
+When I evaluated his jaw, the muscles inside the jaw, known as the medial and internal pterygoids on the side of his clogged ear was in spasm and his jaw movement was restricted on that side.
 This often coincides with spasm of the eustacean tube, sometimes also known as the auditory tube, is responsible for most ear infections in both children and adults.

 It is quite common for mechanical problems in the lower body to affect the upper body, causing a clogged ear, neck pain, and even vertigo.